 Gregory Retzinger, MD, PhD, Director

 The Chemistry division of the clinical laboratory is responsible for measuring in blood or other bodily fluids the levels of various molecules relevant to disease.
-Data generated in the Chemistry laboratory is used to monitor a patient’s:
+Data generated in the Chemistry laboratory are used to monitor a patient’s:

 Yanming Zhang, MD, Director